You’ll understand the power of Sagrada Familia Church by looking at one Tripadvisor snip:

 Still under construction is the future main entrance at the Glory Façade which will depict scenes of heaven and hell and touch on the theme of the Resurrection and ascension to god.

-It’s like stepping into the heart of a rainbow: the colour beaming in through the stained glass is other-worldly.
+The interior is like stepping into the heart of a rainbow: the colour beaming in through the stained glass is other-worldly.

-The light coming in from the Nativity façade sparkles with ocean blues and forest greens while the Passion façade glows red and yellow.
+The light coming in from the Nativity Façade sparkles with ocean blues and forest greens while the Passion façade glows red and yellow.
 You’ll be able to tell the time of the day (blue/green in morning and red/yellow in afternoon) by which colours dominate.

 The columns supporting the building were built to mirror trees and branches, each spanning various geometric forms.
 A simple example is a square base progressing to an octagon, passing to a sixteen-sided form and ending up in a circle.